3954 Bryant Ave. S

 Succeeding superintendent’s Robert Ruhe, Charles Spears and David Fisher lived in the house until 1995.
 Fisher requested permission to live in a house of his own choosing, which the park board granted.

 After David Fisher moved out of the superintendent’s house, the park board rented the building to the Minnesota Recreation and Parks Association for offices.
 In 2004, the park board took back the space for offices for its staff.
 In 2008, The Foundation for Minneapolis Parks began using the former residence for its offices.
 Superintendent Jayne Miller leased the building as her residence from November 2010 through January 2018.
-The Minneapolis Parks Legacy Society is providing public tours of the house from August through mid-December, 2018.
+Superintendent Al Bangoura began leasing the building as his residence beginning in January 2019.
+The Minneapolis Parks Legacy Society is providing public tours of the house from May through December, 2019.

-Park history compiled and written by David C. Smith.
+Park history compiled and written by David C. Smith, with updates from 2009 to present written by MPRB.